zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/storageclass.md

 ```

 Note the value `${pvc.namespace}`.
 This will ensure that the CSI controller
-gets appropriate token which is tied to the namespace of the PVC.
+gets the appropriate token, which is tied to the namespace of the PVC.